Fall of Maximilien Robespierre

-During the French Revolution, Maximilien Robespierre addressed the National Convention on 26 July 1794, was arrested the next day, and executed on 28 July.
+During the French Revolution, Maximilien Robespierre addressed the National Convention on 26 July 1794, was arrested the next day, and executed the day after, on 28 July.
 In his speech on 26 July, Robespierre spoke of the existence of internal enemies, conspirators, and calumniators, within the Convention and the governing Committees.
 He refused to name them, which alarmed the deputies who feared Robespierre was preparing another purge of the Convention, similar to previous ones during the Reign of Terror.

-On the following day, this tension in the Convention allowed Jean-Lambert Tallien, one of the conspirators whom Robespierre had in mind in his denunciation, to turn the Convention against Robespierre and decree his arrest.
-By the end of 28 July, Robespierre was executed by guillotine in the Place de la Révolution.
+On the following day, this tension in the Convention allowed Jean-Lambert Tallien, one of the conspirators whom Robespierre had in mind in his denunciation, to turn the Convention against Robespierre and demand his arrest.
+By the end of 28 July, Robespierre was executed by guillotine on the Place de la Révolution.
 Robespierre's fall led to the implementation of more moderate policies during the Thermidorian Reaction, which soon followed.

 Background

 Purge of the Hébertists and Dantonists

 On 27 July 1793, Robespierre was elected to the Committee of Public Safety and would remain a member until his death.
 Between September 1793 and July 1794, the Committee's power increased dramatically through several measures instated during the Reign of Terror, such as the Law of Suspects and the Law of 14th Frimaire, becoming the de facto executive branch of the revolutionary government, under the supervision of the National Convention.

 During this time, two different factions rose in opposition to the restructured revolutionary government: the left-wing ultra-revolutionaries and the moderate right-wing citra-revolutionaries.
 The left (known as Hébertists or exagérés) gathered around Jacques Hébert, as well as leaders of the Paris Commune and the exagérés of the Cordeliers Club.
 They pushed for stronger repression measures than those already in place during the Terror and campaigned for dechristianization.
 The right (known as Dantonists or Indulgents) formed around Georges Danton as well as the indulgents members of the Cordeliers Club, including Camille Desmoulins.
 They were strongly opposed to the machinery of the Terror and policies of the Committee of Public Safety.
 Both these factions were charged as conspirators against the revolutionary government and sentenced to the guillotine: the Hébertists on 24 March (4 Germinal) and the Dantonists on 5 April (16 Germinal).

 With these purges, the power of the Committee was reaffirmed.
-The deaths of Danton and Desmoulins, both formerly friends of Robespierre, left a deep toll on him.
+However, the deaths of Danton and Desmoulins, both formerly friends of Robespierre, left a deep toll on him.
 This, combined with the increasing demands of both the Committee on Public Safety and the National Convention, washed away Robespierre's mental and physical health to the point he was forced to reduce his presence in the Jacobin Club and the National Convention.